 Like the truffles I compare it to, Fontina Val d'Aosta is very aromatic.
 That's a nice way of saying sometimes it can be stinky.
 The intensity of the aroma changes from wheel to wheel but with good Fontina like this, it's almost always present.
 Some people love it.
 Some are put off.
 On the novice to expert cheese lover spectrum, this is definitely more on the expert side.
 Something worth noting, depending on who's going to be receiving it.

-The wheels we're opening now, made in September 2013, are excellent—if you appreciate a great fontina you'll really enjoy a piece of this batch.
-It delivers the classic fontina flavors of rich forest herbaceousness, brothy savoriness, and funky mushroom.
+The wheels we're opening now, made in July 2014, are excellent.
+They deliver the classic fontina flavors of rich forest herbaceousness, brothy savoriness, and funky mushroom.
 The texture is as perfect as the flavors, the cheese is mouthwatering and luscious.